Online Learning FAQs

 - You are expected to be able to read, interpret material, and complete coursework with minimal supervision and direction.

-- You must be comfortable with asking questions or expressing difficulties.
+- You must be comfortable asking questions or expressing difficulties.
 If not, instructors will assume you are progressing without difficulty.

-- ability to work in a Windows environment,
+- Work in a Windows environment.

 How are online courses taught?

-All Sandburg online courses are taught through a course management system.
-Prior to the course start date, all students must complete the learning management system orientation, located in the student “mySANDBURG” portal.
-Lack of familiarity with the online system will impede learning.
-Once logged into the learning management system, you have access to the course syllabus which outlines the course expectations.
-In addition to textbook readings, instructors may also utilize a wide variety of technology tools to supplement learning, such as video recordings of class lectures, informational video clips, web links, social networking programs, etc.
+Once logged into the learning management system, you have access to the course syllabus, which outlines the course expectations.
+In addition to textbook readings, instructors may also use a wide variety of technology tools to supplement learning, such as video recordings of class lectures, informational video clips, web links, social networking programs, etc.

 In regard to technology, what do I need to succeed in an online course?

-- Students need regular and consistent access to a computer and the Internet.
+Students need regular and consistent access to a computer and the internet.

 What if I have trouble with the technology?
 How do I get assistance?

-If you need tech support email support@sandburg.edu or call 309 341-5446
+If you need tech support, email support@sandburg.edu, or call 309.341.5446.

 Are online courses easier of more difficult than traditional lecture courses?

 Online courses are neither easier nor more difficult than traditional lecture classes.
 The same amount of work is expected with either format.
-The presentation of the information is different and therefore, in addition to the course content, your learning style and study skills will play a major role in determining the ease or difficulty of the course.
+The presentation of the information is different, and therefore, in addition to the course content, your learning style and study skills will play a major role in determining the ease or difficulty of the course.
 Class participation is mandatory.
-Although flexible by nature, online courses have assignment deadlines just as traditional lecture courses and late assignments are not accepted.
+Although flexible by nature, online courses have assignment deadlines just as traditional lecture courses, and late assignments are not accepted.
 If you fail to make satisfactory progress, the instructor has the right to drop you from the course.

 What if I need help with the course content?